jfilby/AiTradefiAipcHackathon/docs/setup.md

 - Name should be short but descriptive of the API key.
 - Pricing tier can be "free" or "paid".

-## Run setup

-This will apply the currently selected LLMs (their Tech records) to the active Analysis records.

-npm run ts-script setup

 ## Add a slideshow to the showcase